andreas128/RePaint/README.md

 pip install --upgrade gdown && bash ./download.sh
 ```

-That downloads the models for ImageNet, CelebA-HQ, and Places2.
+That downloads the models for ImageNet, CelebA-HQ, and Places2, as well as the face example and example masks.

 ### Run example